MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/azure-pbie-create-capacity.md

 ## Before you begin

-To complete this quickstart, you need:

-* **Azure subscription:** Visit [Azure Free Trial](https://azure.microsoft.com/free/) to create an account.
+To create a capacity, you need the following:

-* **Azure Active Directory:** Your subscription must be associated with an Azure Active Directory (Azure AD) tenant.
+1. An **Azure Active Directory:** Your subscription must be associated with an Azure Active Directory (Azure AD) *organizational* tenant.
 Also, ***you need to be signed in to Azure with an account in that tenant***.
-Microsoft accounts aren't supported.
+Microsoft personal accounts aren't supported.
 To learn more, see [Authentication and user permissions](/azure/analysis-services/analysis-services-manage-users).

-* **Power BI tenant:** At least one account in your Azure AD tenant must be signed up for Power BI.
+2. A **Power BI tenant:** At least one account in your Azure AD tenant must be signed up for Power BI.
+Sign into Power BI from that account.

+3. **Azure subscription:** Visit [Azure Free Trial](https://azure.microsoft.com/free/) to create an account, if you don't already have one.

-* **Resource group:** Use a resource group you already have or [create a new one](/azure/azure-resource-manager/resource-group-overview).
+4. **Resource group:** Use a resource group you already have or [create a new one](/azure/azure-resource-manager/resource-group-overview).

 ## Create a capacity